 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-Some examples of malware that cyber criminals distribute in similar ways are Fob (ransomware), FRAT (Remote Access Trojan) and CollectorStealer (information stealer).
-These are the malicious programs that are distributed with different malicious intents.
-Although, all these three malware types can be the culprit of serious problems.
-Examples of how cyber criminals distribute such malicious programs are described in the next paragraph.
+Some examples of other malware that cyber criminals distribute in similar ways are Fob (ransomware), FRAT (Remote Access Trojan) and CollectorStealer (information stealer).
+These malicious programs are distributed with different malicious intent, however, all three malware types can cause serious problems.
+Examples of how cyber criminals distribute these malicious programs are described in the next paragraph.

 How did Instagram password hacking malware infiltrate my computer?

-Software (and files) should not be downloaded through third party downloaders, Peer-to-Peer networks or any other tools that we mentioned above.
-Third party installers cannot be trusted too.
+Software and files should not be downloaded through third party downloaders, Peer-to-Peer networks or the other tools that we mentioned above.
+Third party installers also cannot be trusted.
 Files and programs should be downloaded only from official, trustworthy websites and via direct links.
-Attachments (or website links) in irrelevant emails that are received from unknown, suspicious addresses should not be opened.
-Such emails often are sent by cyber criminals who seek to proliferate various malware.
-Also, installed software must be activated and/or updated with tools that are designed by official software developers and not some third party updaters, activators.
-Additional problem with 'cracking' tools is that it is not legal to activate any software with them.
-One more way to keep operating systems safe is to regularly scan them for threats with a reputable antivirus or anti-spyware software.
+Attachments or website links in irrelevant emails that are received from unknown, suspicious addresses should not be opened.
+These emails are often sent by cyber criminals who seek to proliferate malware.
+Installed software must be activated and updated with tools designed by official software developers.
+Avoid third party updaters and activators.
+Furthermore, the use of 'cracking' tools to activate software is illegal.
+Keep operating systems safe by regularly scanning them for threats with reputable antivirus or anti-spyware software.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Appearance of a PDF document used to distribute malicious executable disguised as Instagram password hacking tool (GIF):
+Appearance of a PDF document used to distribute a malicious executable disguised as an Instagram password hacking tool (GIF):

 Instant automatic malware removal: